wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Keyword Index Alphabetically

-So you can go quickly/directly to terms:
+So you can go quickly/directly to topics, listed alphabetically:

 <a href="#Admission">Admission Control</a>,
 <a href="#Annotations">Annotations</a>,